Semi-simple actions of the Higman-Thompson groups $T_n$ on finite-dimensional CAT(0) spaces

-We start with definitions of {\it Thompson's groups} $F$ and $T$, following \cite{CFP}. $F$ is a group of piecewise affine homeomorphisms of the unit interval $[0, 1]$, differentiable with derivatives of powers of 2 on finitely many standard dyadic intervals.
-Here, a {\it standard dyadic interval}\/ is a subinterval of $[0,1]$ of the form $[a/{2^b}, {(a+1)}/{2^b}]$, where $a$, $b$ are nonnegative integers. $T$ is a group of piecewise affine homeomorphisms of the circle $S^1$, differentiable with derivatives of powers of 2 on finitely many standard dyadic intervals.
-We identify divisions of $[0,1]$ into finitely many standard dyadic intervals with finite rooted binary trees, and represent elements of Thompson's groups by a pair of finite rooted binary trees with the same number of leaves (with an indication of the basepoint when we consider $T$).
-The next lemma shows basic facts on Thompson's groups.
+In this section, we recall definitions and properties of the Higman-Thompson groups.
+We start with definitions of {\it Thompson's groups} $F$ and $T$, following \cite{CFP}. $F$ is a group of piecewise affine homeomorphisms from the unit interval $[0, 1]$ to itself, differentiable with derivatives of powers of $2$ on finitely many standard dyadic intervals.
+Here, a {\it standard dyadic interval}\/ is a subinterval of $[0,1]$ of the form $[a/{2^b}, {(a+1)}/{2^b}]$, where $a$, $b$ are nonnegative integers. $T$ is a group of piecewise affine homeomorphisms from the circle $S^1$ to itself that preserve the set of dyadic rationals and that are differentiable with derivatives of powers of $2$ on finitely many standard dyadic intervals.
+We note that $F$ is identified with the subgroup of $T$ consisting of elements that fix the basepoint of $S^1$.

-\begin{lemma} (cf. \cite{CFP}) \begin{itemize} \item[(1)] The commutator subgroup $[F,F]$ of $F$ is simple, and coincides with the subgroup consisting of elements which restrict to the identity on some neighborhoods of $0$ and $1$. \item[(2)] Let $G$ be $F$ or $T$.
-For every standard dyadic interval $I$, let $G(I)=\{g\in G\mid \supp(g)\subset I\}<G$.
-Then $G(I)$ is isomorphic to $F$, and its commutator subgroup $[G(I), G(I)]$ coincides with the subgroup consisting of elements whose supports are subsets of the interior of $I$. \item[(3)] Let $I$ be a standard dyadic interval.
-For every nonempty open subset $J_1$ of the interior of $I$ and every compact subset $J_2$ of the interior of $I$, there exists $f$ in the commutator subgroup of $F(I)$ such that $f(J_2)$ is contained in $J_1$. \end{itemize} \end{lemma} Lemma~\ref{facts} $(1)$ is Theorem 4.1 of \cite{CFP}. $(2)$ follows from $(1)$ through the identification of $[0,1]$ and a standard dyadic interval. $(3)$ is immediate from $(1)$ and the definition of $F$.
+Following \cite{CFP}, we represent each element of Thompson's groups by a pair of finite rooted binary trees with the same number of leaves.
+When we represent elements of $T\setminus F$, we denote the image of the leftmost leaf of the domain tree by a small circle in the range tree.